-Is their booking engine suitable for your property?
-While in theory a good booking engine is flexible and scalable for different property types, take a look at their client portfolio.
+A key question to ask yourself initially is whether your booking engine provider has a product that is suitable for your property.
+While in theory a good booking engine is flexible and scalable for different property types, you should still take the time to look at their client portfolio.

-If they only cater to country guesthouses, consider looking elsewhere for your large city centre property.
+If they only cater to country guesthouses for example, consider looking elsewhere for your large city centre property.

-On the other hand, if they have an extensive client list across a range of different property types, or they specialize in your type of property, have no fear!
-If your hotel has a focus on a certain type of bookings, like large corporate groups or weddings, consider asking how their booking engine can cater to those needs.
+On the other hand, if they have an extensive client list across a range of different property types, or if they specialize in your type of property, that's a great start.
+If your hotel has a focus on a certain type of bookings - like weddings - consider asking them how their booking engine can cater to those needs.

-If you can, seek out a booking engine provider that’s the whole package – booking engine, marketing and design.
-It’s an all-in-one solution that means you have one point of contact with one team taking care of everything.
+If you can, seek out a booking engine provider that provides you with the whole package – booking engine, marketing and web design.
+An all-in-one solution means you have one point of contact with one brilliant team taking care of all your needs.

-A good booking engine is absolutely vital to your hotel’s online success.
-Is yours helping you succeed?
+The right booking engine is absolutely vital to your hotel’s online success.